kimbilaontoast/kimbilaontoast.github.io/_posts/2025-07-13-communion.md

 This is not all set in stone of course.
 Something that I have learnt to value since coming here is letting the state of the mind determine what I need to do.
 If the mind is restless, I do activities that calm and settle the mind, and if it's lazy, I wake it up with activities that I know energise me.

-This is the only barometer I use really, and it proves very useful, as you get to learn what works for you, and develop your own flexible way of practicing with the mind.
+This is the only barometer I use really, and it proves very useful, as you get to learn what works for you, and develop your own flexible way of practising with the mind.
 Sure, I have a rough pattern that I tend to follow each day, but that's because the circadian rhythms of the body and mind usually follow that kind of shape.
 If they don't, I don't hold onto a rigid way of doing things, as that just prohibits listening to oneself.

 It's listening to oneself - like, really listening - which I'm finding key.
 It sounds easy, but it requires honesty with oneself.
 If you are restless, you have to be honest about that, and work with it, rather than spinning around in it and saying, "I'll just finish this off first..."
 So it requires a certain degree of diligence, but it's how I'm choosing to train, and the good thing about this way of practice is that when you are doing it, you know it, and when you aren't, you know that too.
 When I find myself bouncing off myself and wanting to waste time or mess around, I know that too, and I watch it, trying to examine what it is that I am resisting, what story I am telling myself that pulls me away from the task I know is more to the point.